Preventing Model Collapse Under Overparametrization: Optimal Mixing Ratios for Interpolation Learning and Ridge Regression: Introduction

 (ii) \textbf{Characterizing the optimal mixing ratio.} We characterize the optimal weight on real labels that minimizes the long-term prediction error across different settings.
 For min-$\ell_2$-norm interpolation, we establish that the asymptotic risk is uniquely minimized at $w^\star = 1/\varphi$ (the reciprocal of the golden ratio) for \emph{any} feature covariance matrix with bounded eigenvalues (see \eqref{eqn:eigenvalue_bounded}).
-This phenomenon was previously proved only for ordinary least squares in low-dimensional linear regression with Gaussian features~\cite{he2025golden}.
+This phenomenon was previously proved only for maximum likelihood estimators in generalized linear models and nonparametric estimation in~\cite{he2025golden}.
+But the focus here was on low-dimensional settings.
 For ridge regression, we prove that the risk is log-convex and admits a unique minimum at $w^\star$ under several important scenarios: when the covariance is isotropic (Theorem~\ref{thm:isotropic_mixing}), or when the covariance follows a spiked model (Section~\ref{sec:spike}), or when the signal follows a random-effects model (Theorem~\ref{thm:structured_mixing}).
 Across all settings, we show $w^\star \geq 1/2$, highlighting the necessity of weighting real-data more heavily than synthetic data.
 Such rigorous analysis of the mixing ratio provides concrete guidance for mitigating model collapse in overparametrized problems, complementing recent theoretical studies that were limited to low-dimensional regression~\cite{gerstgrasser2024inevitable,dey2024universality}.

 \paragraph{Paper Structure} The rest of the paper is structured as follows.
 Section~\ref{sec:formulate} formalizes the problem setup and data-augmentation framework.
-In Section~\ref{sec:main}, we state our theoretical results -- subsection~\ref{sec:interpol} considers min-$\ell_2$-norm interpolator and subsections~\ref{subsec:main_isotropic} and~\ref{subsec:main_anisotropic} consider ridge regression for isotropic and anisotropic covariates, respectively.
-Subsections~\ref{subsec:randomeffects} and~\ref{sec:spike} provide applications of our main results for random effects model and spike covariance models, respectively.
-Section~\ref{sec:sims} provides extensive simulations to complement our theoretical findings.
-Section~\ref{sec:discussion} presents a discussion and future research directions.
-The proofs of all theoretical results are in the supplementary material.
+In Section~\ref{sec:main}, we state our theoretical results: Section~\ref{sec:interpol} considers the min-$\ell_2$-norm interpolator and Sections~\ref{subsec:main_isotropic} and~\ref{subsec:main_anisotropic} consider ridge regression for isotropic and anisotropic covariates, respectively.
+Sections~\ref{subsec:randomeffects} and~\ref{sec:spike} provide applications of our main results for random effects and spiked covariance models, respectively.
+Section~\ref{sec:sims} and presents simulations to complement our theoretical findings.
+We conclude with a discussion and outlining of future directions in Section~\ref{sec:discussion}.
+Proofs are deferred to the supplementary material.